polpielladev/polpiella.dev/_posts/updating-your-profile-readme-with-github-actions.md

 ### Creating the library

-The first thing I did when I cloned the project locally was to run `npm init --y` at the root and, once that finished, I create a `src/` folder where all my code will live and a `index.js` file where the logic for updating my README file will happen.
-I also added a very basic `.gitignore` to not commit any of the `node_modules`.
-Inside the `src/` folder, I created another directory called `templates` with a single file inside `README.md.tpl`.
-The contents of this file will the exact same as the README.md I have at the root of the repo but with one exception, I added a new section for the content I will be fetching dynamically with a single placeholder that I can then find and replace in my `index.js` file.
+The first thing I did when I cloned the project locally was to create a directory called `Readme` where the library will live and then call `swift package init --type executable` inside it.
+This step will generate all the code you need to create a script using `Swift`, which will have `main.swift` as its entry point.

+On top of this, I created another directory called `templates` with a single file inside: `README.md.tpl`.
+The contents of this file are the exact same as the README.md I have at the root of the repo but with one exception, I added a new section for the content I will be fetching dynamically with a single placeholder that I can then find and replace in my library:

 ```md
 [...]